ibm-cloud-docs/cis/faq.md

 No. Early Access Plan can only be upgraded to a paid plan, which is the Standard plan at this time.

-## I had an Early Access instance that I (may or may not have) deleted.
+## I had an Early Access instance that I (might or might not have) deleted.
 Can I create a Free Trial instance now?
 {:#cis-faq-early-access-and-free-trial-plan}
 {: faq}